TheDigitalCatOnline/blog_source/pelican/content/tdd-in-python-with-pytest-part-5.markdown

 AttributeError: 'int' object attribute 'conjugate' is read-only
 ```

-Here I'm trying to replace a method with an integer, which is pointless, but nevertheless shows the issue we are facing.
+Here I'm trying to replace a method with an integer, which is pointless per se, but clearly shows the issue we are facing.

 What has this immutability to do with patching?
 What `patch` does is actually to temporarily replace an attribute of an object (method of a class, class of a module, etc.), which also means that if we try to replace an attribute in an immutable object the patching action will fail.